nellshamrell/ops_for_developers/03_Hand_Crafting_A_Web_Server.md

 ## 5. Install Passenger

+Switch back to your VM.
 First, download and install the Passenger gem
 ```bash
 (VM) $ gem install passenger
 ```